 You boss announced the news personally or over email: you’ve been let go and the notice period written in your contract applies (usually 3 months).
 In this case, since you have now knowledge you will be jobless in the near future, the Arbeitsagentur will ask of you to plan ahead as well and already register yourself.
-Same if your contract is simply not renewed.
+Same if your contract is simply not renewed or you resign.
 You must register as soon as possible, up to 3 months prior the last day of employment.

 In some cases, it’s not possible to know that the end of the contract is so near.
 Maybe the contract has a shorter notice period or maybe you have agreed to a voluntary resignation type of deal.
-In any case, if your employment ends in less than 3 months, you need to register at the latest 3 days after you have had knowledge of that decision.
+In any case, if your employment ends in less than 3 months, you need to register at the latest 3 days after you have received knowledge of that new situation.